tendermint/tendermint/docs/architecture/adr-042-state-sync.md

 about this design, somewhat specific to the IAVL tree, and mainly concerning performance of random reads and of iterating through the tree to determine element numbers (ie. elements aren't indexed by the element number).

-This design could be generalized to have numbered chunks instead of elements, where chunks are indexed by their chunk number and determined by some algorithm for grouping the elements in the tree.
-This would allow pre-computation and persistence of the chunks that could alleviate the concerns about real-time iteration and random reads.
-However, there seems to be a larger issue with the "numbered chunks" approach: it does not seem possible, in general, to verify that the chunk corresponds to the chunk number, even if it can be verified that the chunk is a valid set of nodes in the tree.
-A malicious peer could provide a chunk that contains valid nodes from the tree but does not actually match the alleged chunk number.
-This could make it difficult for nodes to figure out which parts of the tree they have and which parts they still need.
-Hence, to go with this chunking approach to state sync, information about how state is chunked would need to be hashed into the state itself, or into the block header, so that chunk numbers could be directly verified.

 An alternative design was suggested by Jae Kwon in [#3639](https://github.com/tendermint/tendermint/issues/3639) where chunking